shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 **Kind words are important.** In 161, we ask our proctors to run down a list of announcements at the start of an exam -- and the very last announcement is always a set of kind words (e.g. "You'll all do great!").
 Similarly, we try to begin and end our email blasts with a few kind words as well, rather than going straight to business.
 These all contribute to building a welcoming course environment!

-**Be transparent.** Earlier this semester, we released a buggy autograder, with some students recieving lower-than-intended scores.
+**Be transparent.** Earlier this semester, we released a buggy autograder, with some students receiving lower-than-intended scores.
 When we re-released grades a few days later, we posted this note along with our update, which was well-received by students!

 <p align="center"><img src="attachments/transparent.png" alt="drawing" width="100%"/></p>